Welcome to Woodlands Academy, Ealing:

 This year we have developed our very own Forest School area and we have started Forest School sessions with our nursery pupils.
 Mrs Sherborne, our EYFS Lead, continues to work hard to facilitate the Forest School, with the support of Mr Grant, our Sports Coach and Learning Mentor.

 Activities in the Forest School include making dens, swings and rope bridges, looking for minibeasts, making a dinosaur swamp and building fairy houses.
 Some of the older pupils in the school have the opportunity to join the sessions to help out the younger pupils and be positive role models for them.
+Our Forest Area is also used by classes for activities linked to the curriculum, particularly Science and PSHE.

 “Pupils’ personal development, behaviour and welfare are good.
 Pupils are respectful, keen to